He applied to 20 of the best colleges and got a full ride to all of them

-(CNN)Michael Brown stared at the acceptance letter in front of him: It said yes.
+(CNN)Micheal Brown stared at the acceptance letter in front of him: It said yes.

 So did the next one.
 And the one after that.

-Note: CORRECTION: An earlier version of this article misspelled Micheal Brown's first name.